natduca/trace_event_viewer/README.md

 trace\_event\_viewer` is a standalone version of Chrome's about:tracing UI for viewing multithreaded performance traces.
-Works on OSX and Linux.
+Works on OSX and Linux using Chrome Apps v2 to make it look like a regular app.

 The core ui of this tool is a javascript app, hosted in a separate project at [trace-viewer](http://code.google.com/p/trace-viewer/).
 All importing is handled by that module, so [head on over to its project](http://code.google.com/p/trace-viewer/) to find out how to generate traces.

 QuickStart
 ========